Digital Mission Engineering (DME): Comm Analysis and Antenna Patterns (Part 3 of 4)

 9. You can calculate this analysis with the transmitters and receivers.
 When you use an entry of a satellite collection in your analysis, that entry will inherit the properties of a reference object.
 By default, the reference object is simply the default satellite object.
 However, if you choose a default subset reference object, STK will associate the entries with that specific satellite in the scenario.
 Using a specified satellite provides a way to customize settings (attitude, access constraints, etc.) when you use the satellite collection member in an analysis.
 Moreover, when the reference object contains child objects (sensors, transmitters, receivers, etc.), STK also associates these children with the satellite entry.

-Strand Access
+Generating an Individual Strand Access graph

 2. Select Report & Graph Manager... () in the shortcut menu.